kilamrauon/Memory-game-for-Raspberry-Pico/README.md

-Memory Game : push corresponding switch (1,4 and 5) to reproduce the sequence shown by the leds. switches 2 and 3 to reset the game. green flashing : show the code to reproduce
+Memory Game : push corresponding switch (1,4 and 5) to reproduce the sequence shown by the leds. switches 2 and 3 to reset the game. green flashing : show the sequence to reproduce

-blue flashing : reproduce code
+blue flashing : the playe reproduces the sequence

-red flashing : wrong code - game restarts
+red flashing : wrong sequence - game restarts

 I have not found an easy way to make a nice picture (I have not found the ADkeyboard and the led component for fritzing)
 Connections: